Avaya thinks it's found a new voice, by singing the same old song

 Time to evaporate

 The CEO also knows that Avaya needs a better cloud story, so has set the company to work making its entire product portfolio available in public, private and hybrid clouds.
-The Zang and IP Office unified communications products are destined to become closer, perhaps even to merge, to ensure small-to-medium .
+The Zang and IP Office unified communications products are destined to become closer, perhaps even to merge, to ensure small-to-medium-sized buyers have a product for their needs.
 Top tier companies like business process outsourcers will be offered Avaya-operated PaaS, for both platform products and vertical applications.

 Chirco wouldn't commit to how he would deliver cloud products.
 The company has previously worked with VMware to deliver converged appliances and its Oceana suite has hooks into AWS.
 The CEO told The Register to expect more in similar veins.